 ENSIGN is a multi-aspect analysis tool for Big Data.

-ENSIGN models hypergraphs as sparse tensors (higher dimensional arrays), and leverages sparse tensor decomposition algorithms to subject the data to a spectral analysis.
+ENSIGN models uniform hypergraphs as sparse tensors (higher-dimensional arrays), and leverages sparse tensor decomposition algorithms to subject the data to a spectral analysis.
 It is analogous to shining the data through a prism to see what constitutes it, via analyzing its spectrum.

 It is well known that linear algebraic approaches to graph analysis can provide amazing insights.
 For example, the famous PageRank algorithm, the keystone of Google, is about finding the first eigenvector of the web connectivity graph to find and rank the important of pages.
 Sparse tensor analysis is about taking this to higher dimensions, using multi-linear algebra, to bring in semantics.